-Valvular heart diseases can take the form of stenosis, insufficiency (regurgitation), or a combination of the two.
-These defects are typically acquired as the result of infections, underlying heart disease, or degenerative processes.
-However, certain congenital conditions can also cause valvular heart diseases.
-Acquired defects are found primarily in the left heart as a result of higher pressure and mechanical strain on the left ventricle.
+Valvular heart disease (VHD) comprises a group of conditions that affect the heart valves.
+Valvular defects are either acquired or congenital and manifest as stenosis and/or insufficiency (regurgitation) of the valves.
+Acquired defects, which are primarily found in the left heart, are the most common form of VHD and often occur secondary to infections (postinflammatory), degenerative processes, or underlying heart disease.
 The type of valvular disease determines the type of cardiac stress and subsequent symptoms.
 Valvular stenosis leads to a greater pressure load and concentric hypertrophy, while insufficiencies are characterized by volume overload and eccentric hypertrophy of the preceding heart cavities.
 Diagnostic procedures typically include ECGs, chest x-ray, and echocardiograms.
-Management consists of interventional or surgical procedures to reconstruct or replace valves, as well as medical treatment of possible heart failure.
+Management consists of medical therapy for symptoms (e.g., due to heart failure) as well as interventional or surgical procedures to repair, reconstruct, or replace valves.

 - Aortic stenosis